 Once a mosquito landed a job waiting tables.
-“Hi!” it would greet customers airily.
-“My name’s Culicidae, and you’ll be serving me this evening.”
-“Hey, just kidding!” the mosquito would reassure star-tled patrons and then recite the menu, beginning with “Steak Tartare” and ending with “Chef Joey’s ‘Organic Surprise.’”
-“Take care of your body, and your body’ll take care of you, right?” the mosquito hummed as people mulled their choices.
-“I take care of myself, let me tell you!” it might continue to nobody in particular.
-Or perhaps it would declare, “I’m only here because I want, you know.
+“Hey guys!” it would greet customers airily.
+“My name’s Buzz, an’ yu’ll be servin me this evenin’.”
+“Just kiddin!
+Just kiddin!” the mosquito would reassure startled patrons and then recite the menu, beginning with “Steak Tartare” and ending with “Chef Joey’s ‘Organic Suuuprizzze!”
+We got everybody covered here.
+E-V-E-R-Y-B-O-D-Y, don’t ya know?”
+“Take care of yer bod’, and yer bod’ll, like, take care of you, right?” the mosquito hummed as people began to mull their choices.
+“I take care of myself, let me tell ya,” it might continue, to nobody in particular.
+Or perhaps it would declare, “I’m only here ’cause I wanna be, yaknow.
 I don’t really havta do this.
-I’ve got like a super incredible job during the day that keeps me real busy.
-I’m a personal trainer to the stars!”
-The mosquito moved around with striking quickness.
-Each time any of the patrons appeared taken by surprise to find it hovering close by, it would start up again wherever it might have left off moments before and tables away.
-“Nothin’ like a good workout to make you feel super good about yourself, know what I mean?
-You don’t have to be a rocket scientist to see what a great body can do for you!
+I’ve got, like, this dream day job that keeps me real busy.
+I’m a personal trainer ta the stars!
+An’ let me tellya, boy, do I, like, get ’em focused on their bods pronto.
+An’ that’s not all.
+I also pass along a little lifestyle tip or two I pick up from my other contacts.
+Give my clients a real zinger every once in a while, yessireee Jack!”
+After this warmup, the mosquito flitted elsewhere about the establishment with striking quickness.
+Each time any of the patrons appeared taken by surprise to find it hovering close by, it would pick up again wherever it might have left off moments before and tables away with: “Nothin’ like a good workout ta make ya feel sooperdooper about yerself.
+Life’s all about the bod’, I say.
+You are how you look.
+Know what I mean?
 Look at me, okay?
-Perfect thighs, no flab in these pecs and lats, plus killer abs, and check out this tight tushie.
-Could I do ten hours at the gym this minute, or what?
-One two, one two, one two, one two!
-Like I always tell my clients, take care of yer bod’ an’ yer bod’ll take care of youuu!’
-I’m totally into my clients, right?
-Sure, sometimes they get kinda stressed out over their ideal body image, you know, and wonder if they’ll ever get there.
-But I just remind ’em, hey, no pain, no gain!
-I mean, you are how you look, 24-7-365, or 366.
+Tight thighs, no flab in these abs, lemme tell ya, an’ just check out this killer tush.
+Could I do ten hours at the gym this minute or what?
+Up-down, up-down, in-out, in-out!
+Like I always tell my clients, ‘take care of yer bod’ an’ yer bod’ll take care of youuu!’
+I’m totally inta my clients, right?
+Sure, sometimes they get kinda stressed out over their ideal body image an’ wonder if they’ll ever, like, get there.
+But I just remind ’em, ‘hey guys, no pain, no gain!’
+I mean, ya are how ya look, 24-7-365.
+Or 366.
 Whatever.
-Listen, I’m here for you guys, I tell every-body, so work up a good sweat, okay, and I guarantee I’ll give you the kinda self-awareness you never knew you had.
-I mean, we’re talkin’ major in-touch-with-your–body stuff here!
-You want to look like a million, with an absolute knockout body, right?
+Listen, ‘I’m here fer allayaguys,’ I tell everybody, an’ I’ll be there fer youuu, toooo.
+So work up a good sweat, okay?
+Work up a good sweat, an’ I guarantee I’ll give ya the kinda self-awareness ya, like, never knew ya had.
+We’re, like, talkin’ big-time in-touch-with-yer-bod’ stuff here!
+Feelin’ down deep who ya are and why it matters, that’s all!
+Awesome, I tell ya, A-W-E-S-O-M-E!
+All that matters in life is how ya look, right?
+Ya wanna look like a million, with a bod’ ta die for, right?
 Hey, youuu totally can!
-‘Look better, feel better, be better,’ I always, you know, say.
-No pain, no gain!”
-After an evening of such exhortation, patrons invariably left the restaurant in the mood for a workout, determined to take the mosquito’s advice and get into top shape before they ventured into public again.
-None of them wanted to ap-pear to others as if they didn’t have a great body self-image.
-In particular, they all wanted to be in prime form the next time they happened to find themselves at the mosquito’s table.
-Its lively “Hey, you’re only as good as you look, know what I mean?” hummed in their ears for days.
+‘Look better, feel better, be better,’ I always, ya know, like, say.
+‘No pain, no gain’!”
+At the end of an evening of such exhortations, patrons left the restaurant in the mood for a workout the next morning, determined to take the mosquito’s advice and get into tip-top shape before they ventured out in public again.
+None of them wanted to appear to others as if they didn’t have a great body self-image.
+One that would make of their lives a perpetual satisfaction.
+But more immediately, they all wanted to be in prime form the next time they happened to find themselves at the mosquito’s table.
+Its “Y’er only as good as ya look, know what I mean-n-n-n-n?” hummed in their ears for days.

 Copyright © 2020 by Geoffrey Grosshans